kgdunn/pid-book/univariate-review/univariate-review.rst

 	:scale: 80

 -	:math:`x` is the variable of interest

 -	:math:`p(x)` is the probability of obtaining that value of :math:`x`

--	:math:`\mu` is the population average for variable :math:`x`
+-	:math:`\mu` is the population average for the distribution (first parameter)

--	:math:`\sigma` is the population standard deviation for variable :math:`x`, and is always a positive quantity.
+-	:math:`\sigma` is the population standard deviation for the distribution, and is always a positive quantity (second parameter)

 Some questions:

 #.
 What is the maximum value of :math:`p(x)` and where does it occur, using the formula above?

 #.
 What happens to the shape of :math:`p(x)` as :math:`\sigma` gets larger ?

 #.
 What happens to the shape of :math:`p(x)` as :math:`\sigma \rightarrow 0` ?

 #.
 Fill out this table:

 	.. csv-table::